saylorshute11/guide/guide/commando/README.md

 const path = require('path');
 ```

-The next step is to create a new CommandoClient.
+The next step is to create a new CookiClient.
 There are also a few options you will need to set.

 ```js
 const client = new CommandoClient({